What Bank-Grade Key Management Teaches You About Agent Eval Harnesses

 3. Dual control for high-stakes actions

 Banking: moving money above a threshold requires two authorizations.
-No single key, no single human, can do it alone.
+No single key, and no single human, can do it alone.

 4. Audit trails as evidence, not logs